Samsung Galaxy S20 begins shipping March 6

 The S20 series’ cameras feature the same variable aperture tech found on the S9 and S10 series.
 A tiny contracting and expanding motor switches between f/1.5, a lower aperture better suited to dim lighting, and f/2.4, the default setting.

 Elsewhere, the zoom has improved.
-Both the S20 and S20+ boast 3x hybrid optical zoom (3x optical zoom, 10x digital zoom) while the S20 Ultra 5G bumps things up to a whopping 10x.
+Both the S20 and S20+ boast 3x hybrid optical zoom (3x optical zoom, 10x digital zoom), while the S20 Ultra 5G bumps things up to a whopping 10x.
 Samsung’s calling the S20 Ultra 5G’s zoom Space Zoom, and it says the periscopic lens delivers up to 10x optical zoom and 100x zoom overall when combined with “AI-powered” 10x digital zoom.

 The S20 and S20+ have 64-megapixel telephoto lenses, up substantially from the S10’s and S10+’s 12-megapixel lenses.
 As for the S20 Ultra 5G camera’s 108-megapixel resolution, it’s matched only by Xiaomi’s recently released CC9 Pro, which features an identical 1/1.33-inch sensor — Samsung’s ISOCELL Bright HMX.
 (Samsung and Xiaomi designed the sensor together, in point of fact.)
 Samsung says it captures several lower-resolution shots that combine nine pixels into one by default (for an effective 12 megapixels), and that there’s an option to shoot in the full 108-megapixel resolution for those who wish to do so.